larkintuckerllc/aws-architect-associate/1/1.1/vpc/README.md

 > There are two types of VPC endpoints: interface endpoints and gateway endpoints.
 Create the type of VPC endpoint required by the supported service.

 -AWS-[VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)

+> A bastion host is a special-purpose computer on a network specifically designed and configured to withstand attacks.
+The computer generally hosts a single application, for example a proxy server, and all other services are removed or limited to reduce the threat to the computer.
+It is hardened in this manner primarily due to its location and purpose, which is either on the outside of a firewall or in a demilitarized zone (DMZ) and usually involves access from untrusted networks or computers.

+-Wikipedia

 ## Exercises